 The IB German B course enables students who already have GCSE German to build on this and to learn to use German in a wide range of situations and contexts.
-It aims to give students the opportunity to explore the culture of German-speaking countries whilst developing their linguistic competence across a broad array of communicative Students will foster contexts. outlook all-round international and awareness of the German language and culture.
+It aims to give students the opportunity to explore the culture of German-speaking countries whilst developing their linguistic competence across a broad array of communicative Students will foster contexts. an outlook international and all-round awareness of the German language and culture.
 HL students in particular will have acquired a more than sufficient base from which to pursue their study of German at university or use it in the workplace.